 The Local Energy Assessment Fund (LEAF) in 2012 was to help communities in England and Wales to take action on energy efficiency and renewable energy, and to take advantage of current Government policies such as the Green Deal, Renewable Heat Incentive and Feed-In Tariffs.
-Sustainable Wallingford was of the successful community-led organisations sharing £9.2 million from the Department of Energy and Climate Change
+Sustainable Wallingford was one of the successful community-led organisations sharing £9.2 million from the Department of Energy and Climate Change

 The team gave energy advice to 273 households, developed community energy schemes, and oversaw a complete energy assessment of a typical 1960s house before renovation.